 Sabellian, Deathwing's younger son who is a questgiver in Outland.
 As of late, there have been several calls for Sabellian, who is much less evil and more sane than his father, to take control of the Black Dragonflight after Deathwing's inevitable demise at the hands of players.

-Sky Admiral Catherine Rogers, the new captain of the gunship The Skyfire in Mists of Pandaria, was very well received by the Alliance for her hard-line stance against the Horde, while at the same time being competent and not turning magically evil for daring to be mean to them poor Horde.
+Sky Admiral Catherine Rogers, the new captain of the gunship The Skyfire in Mists of Pandaria, was very well received by some Alliance players for her hard-line stance against the Horde, while at the same time being competent.

 It's unlikely Onyxia would have been gotten away with a thousandth of what she got away with if not for people's assumption that she was the returned King's mistress and previously Bolvar's.
 In all likelihood, she really was the returned Varian's mistress for the short time she had him spellbound.